 As is now fairly standard for compact cameras, you can also charge the electric battery via the USB port, that is handy if you’re on the move, as you don’t need to pack a dedicated charger.

 The design of the Panasonic ZS80 / TZ95 is essentially the same as the ZS70 / TZ90.
 In fact, aside from the dropping of the ‘L’ from the front plate and some small cosmetic changes elsewhere, the only differences are with the various controls around the back and what they activate.
 The minor differences in size and weight between the two – the ZS80 is 6g heavier and about 1.5mm deeper – make no difference in the hands.

 The body is very nicely built, and clearly a step above the cheaper compacts that make up a lot of this category.
 The front has a very well defined grip that appears to be intended for the inside of the middle finger, but its low-down position means that the camera is held far more securely with two fingers pressed against it.
 This is complemented by a thumb rest on the back of the camera, and all of this means it handles better than many others in this class.

-The ZS80 / TZ95 isn’t a particularly significant update on what we’ve seen before in the TZ line, but it’s blessed with very fast AF system, great build quality and a perfectly serviceable viewfinder.
+The Panasonic Lumix ZS80 / TZ95 isn’t a particularly significant update on what we’ve seen before in the TZ line, but it’s blessed with a very fast AF system, great build quality, and a perfectly serviceable viewfinder.
 As with any camera with such a small sensor, image quality can be hit and miss, but this is still one of the better cameras of its kind.